lochness-labs/facebook-ingestion/README.md

 The `facebook-ingest/env/` contains the environment configuration files, one for each of your AWS environments.

+The name of the files corresponds to the environment names.
 For example: substitute `example_enviroment.yaml` with `dev.yaml` for a development environment.

 ## Deployment instructions